MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-IV-Federal-Crop-Insurance-Corporation-Department-Agriculture/part-457-Common-Crop-Insurance-Regulations/section-457.166.md

 (2) That are grown on bush varieties that:

-(i) Were commercially available when the bushes were set out or have subsequently became commercially available; and
+(i) Were commercially available when the bushes were set out or have subsequently become commercially available; and

 (ii) Are varieties adapted to the area of the following types: